How To Cut Fennel

 To get the most out of your fennel, you can trim, cut, or even shave the bulb into paper-thin slices.

-Here’s how to take that hefty bulb of fennel and trim it down into bite-sized pieces.
+But before you can eat it, you have to slice it.
+Here’s how to cut fennel and trim it down into bite-sized pieces.

 Fennel is at its peak season from late fall to early spring, though it can usually be found year round.
 Choose bulbs that feel heavy for their size and have tightly packed layers.
 The stalks, if still attached, should feel firm; not limp or rubbery.
 Avoid bulbs with very loose outer layers or that look bruised or split on the outside.